-The committee of management of the Australian Rail, Tram and Bus Industry Union, West Australian Branch ("the WA Branch") have prepared this operating report in order to satisfy the requirements of section 254 of the Fair Work (Registered Organisations) Act 2009 and regulation 159 of the Fair Work (Registered Organisations) Regulations 2009.
+The committee of management of the Australian Rail, Tram and Bus Industry Union, West Australian PTA Branch ("the Union") have prepared this operating report in order to satisfy the requirements of section 254 of the Fair Work (Registered Organisations) Act 2009 and regulation 159 of the Fair Work (Registered Organisations) Regulations 2009.
 This operating report is for the financial year ending 31 December 2018.

-Review of the WA Branch's principal activities
+Review of the Union's principal activities

-The WA Branch is an association of employees.
-The WA Branch covers employees who are employed in or in connection with the railway and tramway industries throughout Western Australia, but not those who are employed in the Public Transport Authority of Western Australia.
+The Union is an association of employees.
+The Union covers employees who are employed in or in connection with the railway, and tramway industries and who are employed in the Public Transport Authority of Western Australia.

-The committee of management has reviewed the principal activities of the WA Branch.
-The principal activities of the WA Branch in the financial year ended 31 December 2018 were:
+The committee of management has reviewed the principal activities of the Union.
+The principal activities of the Union in the financial year ended 31 December 2018 were:

-- exercising right of entry to hold discussions with current members of the WA Branch and to recruit new members to join the WA Branch; - · negotiating enterprise agreements; - providing members with advice and representation in relation to individual and collective employment issues; - advancing the interests of the WA Branch at meetings of the National Council and National Executive of the Australian Rail, Tram and Bus Industry Union; and - advocating for more rail jobs and better working conditions through participation in WA Labor and UnionsWA.
+- exercising right of entry to hold discussions with current members of the Union and to recruit new members to join the Union; - assisting members with negotiating replacement enterprise agreements; - providing members with advice and representation in relation to individual and collective employment issues; - advancing the interests of the Union at meetings of the National Council and National Executive of the Australian Rail, Tram and Bus Industry Union; - advocating for more rail jobs and better working conditions through participation in WA Labor and UnionsWA; and - maintaining and managing the Union's property portfolio.